Webinar Series: Advances in Dementia Research

 Past Webinar Recordings

-Part of the 'Advances in Dementia Research' webinar series.
-Hosted by TDRA in partnership with the Alzheimer Society of Toronto.
 Presented by Dr. Carmela Tartaglia, this webinar provides an overview of frontotemporal lobar degeneration-related syndromes (e.g., frontotemporal dementia).
 Dr. Tartaglia also reviews two Toronto-based studies that examine how frontotemporal lobar degeneration-related syndromes progress over time.

 Presented by Dr. Neda Rashidi-Ranjbar, this webinar reviews a study that investigates a form of non-invasive light therapy called photobiomodulation as a treatment for Mild Cognitive Impairment (MCI); an early stage of Alzheimer’s disease.